OsmanBOsman/tartami/docs/modules/auctions.md

 - Settlement is final and immutable

 ### **Identity Invariants**
-- Public sees masked bidder identities
-- Consignors see masked identities
-- Admin sees full identities
+- **Username is the only identity shown in all bidding contexts**
+- **Consignors always see bidder usernames on their own items**
+- **Full names never appear in bidding UI**
+- **No masking, aliasing, or anonymization exists anywhere in the auction system**

 ### **Financial Invariants**
-- Invoice generation is idempotent (never creates duplicate invoices)
+- Invoice generation is idempotent
-- Settlement is idempotent (never creates duplicate payouts)
+- Settlement is idempotent
 - No manual payout overrides
 - No deletion of financial records